Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Pro Tip

 Skip the summer crowds and shop between September and May, when the coastal towns are quieter, prices are better, and the real vintage treasures are easier to find.
-Whether you’re into farmhouse antiques, mid-century pieces, or one-of-a-kind collectibles, this guide to the best antique shops and thrift stores in Maine is your vintage-hunting roadmap.
+Whether you’re into farmhouse antiques, mid-century pieces, or one-of-a-kind collectibles, this guide to the best antique shops and vintage markets in Maine is your vintage-hunting roadmap.

 If you’re thrifting along the Southern Maine coast, make The Fabulous Find in Kittery one of your first stops.
 This secondhand boutique is known for offering high-quality vintage goods at unbeatable prices, featuring a curated mix of women’s vintage clothing, home decor, accessories, and unique finds that you won’t find anywhere else.
 It’s my go-to whenever I’m in town hunting for a deal or something unexpected.
 Get Directions